Operation Tekbir '95

-The Bosnian offensive on Sarajevo in 1995 (codenamed Operation Tekbir '95) was a military offensive executed by Bosnian Muslim forces (ARBiH) against Serb forces (VRS) in an attempt to break the Siege of Sarajevo during the Bosnian War.
-The Bosnian Muslim forces were superior in manpower, but not in heavy weapons, which were key items for trench warfare.
+The Bosnian offensive on Sarajevo in 1995 (codenamed Operation Tekbir '95) was a military offensive executed by Bosnian forces (ARBiH) against Serb forces (VRS) in an attempt to break the Siege of Sarajevo during the Bosnian War.
+The Bosnian forces were superior in manpower, but not in heavy weapons, which were key items for trench warfare.
 This lack of weapons eventually led commander Rasim Delić to stop the offensive due to heavy losses.

 Start of the offensive

-As fighting in Sarajevo gradually widened in 1995, Bosnian Muslim forces launched a large-scale offensive in the area.
+As fighting in Sarajevo gradually widened in 1995, Bosnian forces launched a large-scale offensive in the area.
 In response to the attack, the Bosnian Serbs seized heavy weapons from UN-guarded depots and began shelling their targets.
 As a response to these actions, the UN commander, Lt.
 General Rupert Smith, requested NATO air strikes.
 NATO honored the request on 25 May and on 26 May 1995 and bombed a Serb ammunition dump near Pale.
 The mission was carried out by USAF F-16s and Spanish Air Force EF-18A Hornets armed with laser-guided bombs.
 During this attack, the Serbs then took 377 UNPROFOR members as hostages.
 They used them as human shields for a variety of targets in Pale, forcing NATO to end its strikes.

 Course of the Offensive

-The Bosnian Muslim forces initially had many successes: the 1st Corps attacked and captured Debelo Brdo, Cemerska and Route Viper, pushing the Serbs back.
+The Bosnian forces initially had many successes: the 1st Corps attacked and captured Debelo Brdo, Cemerska and Route Viper, pushing the Serbs back.
 However, in a counterattack led by Colonel general Ratko Mladić the Serbs managed to recapture most of the land, including Cemerska, Trnovo and Stup.
-The ARBiH attacks were stopped because of the huge losses: over 1,100 men killed and over 3,000 wounded.
+The ARBiH attacks were stopped because of the huge losses: over 1,000 men killed and over 3,000 wounded.